pokt-network/poktroll/pkg/appgateserver/docs/server.md

 REST, gRPC, GraphQL, etc. These different payload types can be catagorised into two catagories.

-1. Symmetric Protocols
+1. Synchronous Protocols
    - Where there is one request for each response (an `n-n` correspondance)
-1. Asymmetric Protocols
+1. Asynchronous Protocols
    - Where there is many requests for a single response (an `m-n` correspondance)

 The `AppGateServer` handles these types of protocol seperately.

-#### Symmetric Protocols
+#### Synchronous Protocols

-Symmetric protocols are handled by simply passing the serialised payload of the request from the application to the supplier, who in turn passes it directly to the service itself.
+Synchronous protocols are handled by simply passing the serialised payload of the request from the application to the supplier, who in turn passes it directly to the service itself.
 The response is handled in the same way.